Vision Therapy for Dyslexia, ADD/ADHD, & Learning Disabilities

 Your 3rd grader is intuitive and intelligent.
 Only now, she’s expected to read more challenging books and do more complex schoolwork.
 This becomes a struggle as she cannot make sense of the words on the page.
 That’s where vision therapy can help.

 How Long Will It Take To See Results With Vision Therapy?

 Some gains can be seen fairly soon, but it can take up to 6 months to realize significant results.
 Naturally, this depends on each patient, their unique therapy regimen and their compliance to the program.
 Vision therapy includes in-office and home exercises, visual aids, or eyeglasses, and involves close monitoring and follow-up appointments.
-Over the course of the program, Dr. Stein will decide how many visits are needed to achieve optimal results.
+Over the course of the program, our eye doctors will decide how many visits are needed to achieve optimal results.

 Do you think your child’s learning disability or ADHD-like symptoms may be the result of a vision problem?
 Schedule a functional vision evaluation with Eye Q Optometrist to find out.
-If it is determined by Dr. Stein that the issue, in fact, vision-related, a customized vision therapy program will be provided.
+If it is determined by our eye doctors that the issue, in fact, vision-related, a customized vision therapy program will be provided.